Groundbreaking Study Uncovers Keys to Healthy Ageing

 Here are four key insights from the study:

 1. Hypertension and Cognitive Decline: The study found a strong association between hypertension and cognitive decline.
-High can damage blood vessels in the brain, leading to reduced blood flow and oxygen delivery, which can negatively impact cognitive function over time.
+High blood can damage blood vessels in the brain, leading to reduced blood flow and oxygen delivery, which can negatively impact cognitive function over time.

 2. Increased Risk of Dementia: Hypertension was also found to increase the risk of developing dementia, including Alzheimer’s disease.
 The exact mechanisms linking hypertension and dementia are still being studied, but it is believed that the chronic strain on blood vessels and the brain may contribute to the development of dementia.